ZhijunWang1991/wagedown/README.md

 fonts.
 To compile PDF documents using R, you need to have Pandoc, LaTeX and several related packages installed.
 If you have a recent version of RStudio, then you already have Pandoc and don’t need to do anything more about that.
-First setrp is that you need to have [R](https://www.r-project.org/) and [Rstudio](https://www.rstudio.com/products/rstudio/download/) installed in your computer.
+First step is that you need to have [R](https://www.r-project.org/) and [Rstudio](https://www.rstudio.com/products/rstudio/download/) installed in your computer.
 Becasue RStudio is probably the easiest tool for